guillemalomar/DronesServer/README.md

 - Drone registration and cameras data

 There is a thing that I had to consider when modeling the API data.
 Drones contain a list of possible cameras.
 I decided to create another table only for cameras data.
 This way, whenever a drone has to be registered, the API checks if all the drones specified camera models exist as a registered camera, and otherwise it will not register the drone.
 This way I can also easily obtain the cameras information without having to check all drones (which I guess would be stored in a much bigger table).

+- Client application

+I know this wasn't a requirement, and that apart from the encapsulation this client doesn't do much, but I could reuse another one from one of my other projects, and I think that is convenient when the user wants to start testing an API without having to check all the endpoints syntax.

 - Testing